YesugenB/yesugenb.github.io/_pages/about.md

 ### Research

+I am currently investigating how insights from users and industry professionals can guide the development of technical and design requirements that better support youth safety in online social spaces.
+This work aims to inform future tools and practices for building safer, more supportive digital platforms.

 My prior research focused on ways to enhance a collaborative and holistic requirements elicitation process involving a diverse set of stakeholders.
 I have worked with improving the comprehensibility of goal models (an extension of Tropos in BloomingLeaf) and with a DSL (SLEEC) for specifying and validating normative rules.

 ### News